-Stocks mixed as GDP rebounds, Marvell’s blockbuster chip deal
+Stocks mixed as GDP rebounds, oil falls over 5%

 |FACEBOOK INC.

-Comcast Corp. and e-commerce company Shopify were higher by 4% and 3%, respectively, after both reported better-than-expected results.
+Comcast Corp. and e-commerce company Shopify were higher after both reported better-than-expected results.

-Anheuser Busch Inbev NV shares also gained after reporting its quarterly results.
+Pinterest, Anheuser Busch Inbev NV and Tapestry shares also gained after reporting its quarterly results.

 |Ticker